 Students must be nominated by their schools to apply.
 Counselors, gifted and talented coordinators or teachers should be working through the nomination criteria with interested students.
 Completed applications are due from schools at the end of January.
 They are reviewed by state-appointed AGS selection committees and selections are announced in April.
 For more information visit the Arkansas Governor's School official website.

 Academic Enrichment for Gifted/Talented in Summer (AEGIS) programs are educational experiences for gifted students in Arkansas at no cost to families.
 Students entering grades 7-12 may apply to various programs, both residential and commuter, offered around the state.
 Programs lasting from one to two weeks in the subject areas of science, mathematics, literature and communications, social studies, computer science, arts and music, and foreign languages are available.
 Proposals for enrichment programs are accepted and reviewed each year.
 Information about 2017 summer programs will be posted on this web page when it becomes available.

 Arkansas Code Ann. § 6-42-104 established the Advisory Council for the Education Gifted and Talented Children to advise and consult with the Commissioner of Education and the Administrator of the Office for the Education of Gifted & Talented Children.
 The Advisory Council prepares an annual report for the Governor, the General Assembly, the State Board of Education, and the Education Commissioner that informs the general public about educational programs for gifted and talented students.
 The Council also recognizes three educational programs for gifted and talented students annually, to receive the Act 56 Outstanding Gifted Program Award.

-Go to http://bit.ly/1INz2ma for the Governor’s Advisory Council Annual Report for 2014.
+Visit http://bit.ly/2iJ4YP9 for the Governor’s Advisory Council Annual Report.

 To apply for appointment to the Advisory Council on Gifted and Talented Education, please visit http://bit.ly/1Egw83c to fill out the online application.